rewrite statementThe Rewrite block statement associates one or more header

 See Backreference expansion, for a detailed discussion of how backreferences are expanded in strings.

-The following options are mutually exclusive: -beg
+The following options are mutually exclusive: -beg, -contain,

-.
+-posix, -re.
 If more than one of these are used, the

 last one takes effect.

-before a header matching directive reverts its
+Placing the keyword Not before a header matching directive reverts its

 meaning.
 For example, the following will match any request whose URL

-does not begin with /static/
+does not begin with /static/:

 Not URL -beg "/static/"

-matching directives.
+conditional statements.
 Its syntax is:

 Match op … End

-op is a boolean operation: AND
+op is a boolean operation: AND or OR

 (case-insensitive).
 For example, the statement